AU Accolades! Celebrating awards and achievements of our community

 “Winning the Female Founder Award 2024 [will] amplify our mission to combat cyber vulnerabilities, as over 50% individuals online have been impacted by cyberattacks or scams.
 This recognition will fuel us to protect more businesses and individuals, fostering a safer digital world for all,” said McGowan.

-Associate professor part of groundbreaking anthology exploring queerness in psychoanalysis
+Prof part of groundbreaking anthology exploring queerness in psychoanalysis

-Dr. Tobias Wiggins, AU associate professor of women’s and gender studies, has recently contributed to The Queerness of Psychoanalysis: From Freud and Lacan to Laplanche and Beyond.
+Dr. Tobias Wiggins, AU associate professor of women’s and gender studies, has recently contributed to The Queerness of Psychoanalysis: From Freud and Lacan to Laplanche and Beyond

 This collection includes contributions from queer and/or trans psychoanalytic scholars, analysts, and activists.
 Each chapter approaches queerness from a different angle and together is a call to accept and further the representation and inclusion of queer, and in particular trans, people within psychoanalysis.